Medical Assistants - Review Your Pharmacology Questions Here

 office where they work.

-If You Don't Know You Might Be Opening Yourself Up to Errors...
+What You Don't Know Might Lead to Errors...

 prescription and medication orders and possess a solid understanding of the conditions under which certain drugs

-may, or may not be prescribed (i.e. pregnancy, breast-feeding, allergies, side-effects and risks).
+may, or may not be prescribed (i.e. pregnancy, breast-feeding, allergies, side-effects, age and

 practice.